Conducting an HR assessment

 Online HR software providers

-Many online HR softwares offer resources and guides on HR topics.
-These can be useful even if you don’t use their software.
+Many HR software companies offer resources and guides on HR topics.

 U.S. Small Business Administration (SBA)